Scientific-Artificial-Intelligence-Lab/kd/README.md

   reinforcement learning, and physics-informed neural networks
 - **Unified `PDEDataset`** — load built-in benchmarks in one line or bring your own gridded data
-- **Built-in visualisation** — discovered equations, field comparisons, residual diagnostics, expression trees, and more
+- **Built-in visualization** — discovered equations, field comparisons, residual diagnostics, expression trees, and more
 - **N-D support** — works with 1-D, 2-D, and 3-D spatial data out of the box